home-assistant/home-assistant.io/source/_integrations/hue.markdown

 ## Support for legacy (V1) Hue bridges

 Philips/Signify released a new version of their Hue bridge (square shape) and their legacy/V1 bridge (round shape) is now end of life and no longer supported by them.
-Home Assistant will continue to support the V1 Hue bridge as long as it is technically possible, altough with a few limitations:
+Home Assistant will continue to support the V1 Hue bridge as long as it is technically possible, although with a few limitations:

 - Scene entities are not automatically created for V1 bridges.
 To call a Hue scene on a V1 bridge from Home Assistant we provide a service call to call a Hue scene by name.
 - State updates for devices/entities on a V1 bridges are not received instantly but polled on interval.